afmdiazh/Chess-Dot-Py/README.md

 ### History

 To see a player's history, head to the History tab and type their name.
 After that, you can press enter or "Search" and if the player exists their history will load.

+- Double clicking any game will open a menu to search and view the opponent's history directly.

 - Pressing "Reload" will reload the player's history.